arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 ### Cancellation

-Al concurrent `fx` continuations are cancellable.
+All concurrent `fx` continuations are cancellable.
 Users may use the `fxCancellable` function to run `fx` blocks that beside returning a value it returns a disposable handler that can interrupt the operation.

 ```kotlin:ank:playground
 import arrow.effects.IO